zhouqingqing/qpmodel/adb/README.txt

    Hash is important as well whenever we use any indexed container - they will assume Equal/Hash interface, so if we use SemanticEqual(), we can't use any indexed container.

+   ExprRef can further cause confusion with Equal semantics because it is essentially a wrapper of an expression and equal semantics shall be applied to the expressions it represents.